cacosta12345/can-of-books-frontend/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:
-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 12-11-2023 8:30pm - Application now has a fully-functional database.
+Frontend and Backend communicate.
+12-12-2023 7:30pm - Application now have working carousel and modal.
+App also allows for post and delete, which communicates from the frontend to the database.

 ## Estimates

 **Day 1**: 12.11.23